| Click here

 Market), is a way to celebrate gift-giving during the holiday season while

 making a positive impact on our world.
-Held in early December, the market
+Held in early December,

 features a family friendly atmosphere (lunch, wreath-making, crafts created

 by church school classes) and a variety of choices for gifts.
 Church members

 have sold their own hand crafted items and donated proceeds to one of the

 featured at the Advent Market fall into one or more of our key mission areas:

 Feed the Hungry, House the Homeless, and Keep the Creation.
 Products available

 have supported Equal Exchange (Fair